alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 The following three questions were posed to the respective participants as a means of eliciting more specific feedback about perceived obstacles to the successful adoption and integration of trustworthy assurance into their respective practices.

-> *As a developer, are there any objections or external obstacles which would prevent you from producing an ethical assurance case during the design, development and deployment of a new digital mental health tool?*
+> *As a developer, are there any objections or external obstacles which would prevent you from producing an ethical assurance case during the design, development and deployment of a new DMHT?*

 The first two comments relate to a similar concern about organisational readiness and incentive/disincentive structures raised above: